-Mexico D.F. is a city of extreme contrasts.
-In one of the most important financial centres in the Americas, thousands of families continue to live in slums, unable to meet basic needs such as food, sanitation, and adequate housing.
-Children from such families are particularly vulnerable to dropping out of education, having to work, or falling into a life of crime.
+But the difficulties go beyond medical care.
+Thousands of families continue to live in slums, unable to meet basic needs such as sanitation, food, and adequate housing.
+Children growing up in these conditions are particularly vulnerable to dropping out of education, having to work, or getting pulled into criminal activities.